Combat Related Death Credit (code 25)

 If you are filing a return on behalf of a military service member who died as a result of military service in a combat zone, you may claim a nonrefundable credit equal to the amount of the tax liability on the return attributable to the deceased service member.

 To qualify for the credit, all of the following conditions must be met:

-- The military service member must have been on active duty or in a reserve component in the United States Army, Navy, Air Force, Marine Corps, or Coast Guard;
+- The military service member must have been in an active or reserve component of the United States Army, Navy, Air Force, Marine Corps, or Coast Guard;

-- The combat related death must have occurred on or after January 1, 2010; and
+- The combat related death must have occurred on or after Jan.
+1, 2010;

-- The death must have occurred while the military service member was serving in a combat zone, or be the result of a wound, disease, or injury incurred while serving in the combat zone.
+- The death must have occurred while the military service member was serving in a combat zone, or be the result of a wound, disease, or injury incurred while serving in a combat zone; and

 - The service must have been on or after the date declared by the President of the United States by Executive Order as a combat zone, and on or before such designation is terminated by the President.

 If the return is being filed by a single person (or married filing separately), the credit is equal to the tax liability shown on line 22.
 Enter this amount on TC-40A, Part 4, using code 25

 If the return is being filed as married filing jointly (deceased service member and spouse), use the following calculation to determine the allowable credit.